taqd/LLVMVis/README.md

 ## Demonstration

 Try it out yourself at [http://137.82.252.51/graph.php?dataset=Module_Control_stdin](http://137.82.252.51/graph.php?dataset=Module_Control_stdin).
-*NOTE: To access this server you will need to be on the UBC ECE network, I suggest tunneling your browser traffic through SSH.*
+*NOTE: To access this server you will need to be on the UBC ECE network, I suggest tunneling your browser traffic through ssh.ece.ubc.ca*

 ### Module Level Control Flow View